Ask the speech writer

 I am in the process of writing a series of booklets about the speech writing process.
 Each will contain a question and answer section with real answers given to real questions asked by real people.

-If you have a speech-related question that is bothering you, please let me know.
+If you have a speech-related question that is bothering you, please ask me.
 I’ll reply as quickly as I can, and with your permission, it may be published (and please don’t worry, your surname won’t be!).

 And so whether your question is about planning, writing or delivering your speech, please feel free to drop me an email or add a response below this blog.